ibm-cloud-docs/account/add_webhooks.md

 3. Click **Test** > **Send test**.
 4. To resend the test notification, click **Resend test**.

-## Add Slack webhooks to a distribution list
+## Adding Slack webhooks to a distribution list
 {: #add-slack-webhook}

 You can now add Slack webhooks to your distribution list and receive account-wide {{site.data.keyword.Bluemix_notm}} notifications through them.